-If you can not go no contact, Retreat, rethink and only respond if you need to do so, that one response is for you, you can communicate with them, but you must understand if it doesn’t serve them they are not listening and will seek to take you down, to gain control over you.
-You, however, are entitled to be who you want to be and think how you want to think, narcissistic people are not looking for compromise as you are, they are looking at everything single-minded and from their way only.
+If you can not go no contact, Retreat, rethink and only respond if you need to do so, that one response is for you, you can communicate with them, but you must understand if it doesn’t serve them, they are not listening and will seek to take you down, to gain control over you.
+You, however, are entitled to be who you want to be and think how you want to think; selfish people are not looking for compromise as you are; they are looking at everything single-minded and from their way only.

 Let them know if you want that you understand their point of view, yet it’s not for you.

-Make sure your behaviour matches your words, once they take you down on one thing, they’ll go for more.
+Ensure your behaviour matches your words; once they take you down on one thing, they’ll go for more.

-Creating your inner confidence and self-validation, so you observe others negativity and don’t absorb.
-Confidence is not something anyone just has; it’s something they create, for themselves.
+Creating your inner confidence and self-validation, so you observe others negativity and don’t absorb it.
+Confidence is not something anyone just has; it’s something they create for themselves.

 Not everything is positive; try to find the positive in everything.